Canon 4000D vs D30

 Studio photographers will appreciate that the Canon D30 (unlike the 4000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 4000D is a recent model that features in the current product line-up of Canon.
-In contrast, the Canon D30 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Canon D30 was succeeded by the Canon D60.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+In contrast, the D30 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the D30 was succeeded by the Canon D60.
+Further information on the features and operation of the 4000D and D30 can be found, respectively, in the Canon 4000D Manual (free pdf) or the online Canon D30 Manual.

 So what conclusions can be drawn?
 Is the Canon 4000D better than the Canon D30 or vice versa?
 The listing below highlights the relative strengths of the two models.